JuliaAstro/CALCEPH.jl/docs/src/tutorial.md

 - :tcgmtcb (1000000002): the target argument when requesting a value from the difference TCG-TCB time ephemeris.

 naifId is actually an instance of mutable struct BodyId.
-The user can also create its own identification scheme for its NAIF kernels:
+The user can also create its own identification scheme for its SPICE kernels:
 ```julia
 const MyUniverseIds = CALCEPH.BodyId()
 CALCEPH.add!(MyUniverseIds,:tatooine,1000001)